The Real-time Updates API is is capable of supporting hundreds of thousands of concurrent connections.

 a total of 500 users is connected at the same time to the homepage in question.

-The number of API calls made to the Content Delivery API in 10 minutes will be between 20 and 300.
+The number of API calls made to the Content Delivery API every minute will be between 4 and 20.